National School of Drama: History

 In 1975 it became an autonomous organization, under the erstwhile Ministry of Education and Ministry of Culture, Department of Culture, with the name 'National School of Drama' and relocated in May 1975, to its present premises at Bahawalpur House, the residence of Bahawalpur a former princely state.
 However, the place is generally known by adjacent (now demolished) Mandi House, the former residence of Raja of erstwhile Mandi princely state.
-In 1999, the school organized its first National Theatre Festival, 'Bharat Rang Mahotsav', generally held during the second week of January each year.
+In 1999, the school organized its first National Theatre Festival, Bharat Rang Mahotsav, generally held during the second week of January each year.

 In 2008, the institution celebrated its golden jubilee at its annual theatre festival, Bharat Rang Mahotsav, with a gathering of its alumni from all over the country, the festival's satellite edition in Mumbai showcased plays of NSD graduates, including Ratan Thiyam's Prologue, Bansi Kaul (Aranyadhipati Tantiya), Neelam Mansingh Chowdhury (The Suit), Sanjay Upadhyay (Harsingar), Baharul Islam (Akash), Mohan Maharishi (Dear Bapu) and M K Raina (Stay Yet Awhile).
 Waman Kendre was appointed as Director the school in 2013.
 He will serve a five-year term.
 He has done post-graduate with research in folk theatre of Kerala from NSD.
 He belongs to the nomadic Vanjara tribal community of Marathwada and was one of the leading lights of the Dalit theatre movement in Maharashtra in the late 1970s.
 As of 10 September 2020 Paresh Rawal, has been appointed as the Chairman of the National School of Drama.
+On 6 October 2023, Chittaranjan Tripathy became the new Director of NSD.
+He is a prominent theater and film actor, director, screen writer and music composer both in Hindi and Odia film industry.